box/developer.box.com/guides/integration-mappings/slack-mappings/troubleshooting.md

 1. Copy the  `service_account_email` from `context_info`.
-2. In the folder settings, use the `Invite People` option to invite the service account as a collaborator.
+2. In the folder settings, use the `Invite People` option to invite the service account as a co-owner.

 ## Channel is already mapped to a folder in Box